 During the 2010 Regular Session, the Oklahoma Legislature made bold changes to its Teacher and Leader Evaluation System.
-The Legislature mandated some elements of the Oklahoma Teacher and Leader Effectiveness Evaluation System (TLE) by statute and required that the Oklahoma State Board of Education (OSBE) adopt additional guidelines of the TLE.
-By the 2015-2016 school year, each school district in the State must implement a teacher and principal evaluation policy based on the statewide TLE System, which will incorporate student academic growth data from the prior school year as a significant component (see Attachment 10A: Oklahoma Statutes Related to TLE).
+The Legislature mandated some elements of the Oklahoma Teacher and Leader Effectiveness Evaluation System (TLE) by statute, and required that the Oklahoma State Board of Education (OSBE) adopt additional guidelines of the TLE-by December 15, 2011.
+By the 2013-20142015-2016 school year, each school district in the State must adopt implement a teacher and principal evaluation policy based on the statewide TLE System, which will incorporate student academic growth data from the prior school year as a significant component (see Attachment 10A: 16: Oklahoma Statutes Regarding Related to TLE, Attachment 17: Preliminary and Final Recommendations of the TLE Commission, and Attachment 10: State Board of Education TLE Policy).